Svalbard Travel Info

 Visas & Embassy Contact Details

 Foreign Citizens do not need a visa to enter Svalbard as tourists, however you may need a visa for transit through Norway; this is called a Schengen Visa.
 Countries that have visa exemption agreements with Norway can stay for up to 90 days without one, however, those from countries not on the list will need to apply for one.
-Please take a look at the list on the following link for more information and check with your relevant Embassy (USA and UK details are below).
+Find out more about Svalbard visas as well as embassy contact details.

 SafetyAll of our local operators conform to local safety regulations.
 If you at any time feel that this is not the case please do not hesitate to contact us.